dragonfly-science/dragonfly-website/content/work/2014-10-01-seabird-risk.md

 summary: An analysis of the risk posed to seabirds from the fishing industry.
 tags: stats, policy
 banner-image: /work/2014-10-01-seabird-risk/bullers.jpg
-quote: They fostered an open and inclusive approach with all stakeholders
+quote: Dragonfly fostered an open and inclusive approach with all stakeholders.
 quote-attribution: Bob Zuur, Marine Advocate, WWF-New Zealand
 logo: /work/2014-10-01-seabird-risk/MPI-logo.png
 ---